Academany/fabzero/basic/git.md

 An then, git pull and push using SSH should work again.

-> Exercise: If this happens to you frecuently, try to automate a solution
+> **Learning by doing:** If this happens to you frecuently, try to automate a solution

 ---
 [Back to Summary](../summary.md)